Sled kites have 2 big things going for them - simplicity and convenience! Plus, the stick-spar variety are super-easy to make for yourself.

 The simplest kind of Sled is just a single sheet of sail material with a couple of vertical sticks attached.
 A simple bridle loop is attached to the left and right extremities of the sail.
 No adjustments, no fuss.
 Just unroll, attach a flying line and you're up and away!

-See our big orange Sled over there on the left.
+See our big orange Sled over there in the photo.
 As you can see, this design flies very nicely without tails!
 You can add them if you want to, just for looks.
 Personally, I like the convenience of tail-less kites.
 Nothing to blow around in the wind and get tangled while the kite is being handled on the ground.

 We've been to few kite festivals over the years and taken plenty of photos.
 There's a few Sled pictures among them, so see below for a few examples of the variety.